The Case of the Vanishing Alewife Run

 — Belding (1920)

-But alewife runs can return.
-Throughout New England, river passage is being restored through the removal of damns and culverts, and the improvement of river channels.
-Thanks to these efforts, river herring - both blueback and alewives - are returning to native watersheds.
-Despite the successes elsewhere, the restoration of a Childs River alewife run is complicated.
+But Alewife runs can return.
+Across New England, river passage is being restored through the removal of dams and culverts, and by improving degraded river channels.
+Thanks to these efforts, river herring—both Bluebacks and Alewives—are finding their way back to native watersheds.

 References